David Bowman (bishop)

 David Charles Bowman (November 15, 1932 – July 10, 2015) was a bishop of the Episcopal Church of the United States.
-Bowman was the 811th bishop consecrated for the Episcopal Church.

 Early life and education

 Bowman was born in Oil City, Pennsylvania.
 He earned a degree from Ohio University in 1955.
 He served in the United States Army from 1955 to 1957.
 He then attended Virginia Theological Seminary, graduating with a Masters of Divinity degree in 1960.

 Ordination and ministry

 In June 1960, Bowman was ordained to the diaconate by Bishop Beverley Tucker.
-The following December, Bishop Nathan Burroughs of Ohio ordained him to the priesthood.
+The following December, Bishop Nelson M. Burroughs of Ohio ordained him to the priesthood.
 Bowman spent the first part of his ordained ministry as an assistant priest at several Episcopal parishes in Ohio.
 In 1967 he became rector at St. Andrew's Church in Youngstown.
 He remained as rector of the parish until 1973.
-He also served as rector of St. James’ Church, Painesville from 1973 to 1980, and Trinity parish in Toledo as rector from 1980 to 1986.
+He also served as rector of St. James’ Church, Painesville from 1973 to 1980, and Trinity parish in Toledo from 1980 to 1986.